dino-rodriguez/optibnb/preprocessing/cleaning.md

     Number of Neighborhoods: 186

-<p>We see that the majority of the neighborhoods have less than 100 listings.
-We currently have 186 neighborhoods - all of these categorical predictors when one-hot encoded will weaken predictive power, so we will only keep neighborhoods with more than 100 listings. </p>
+We see that the majority of the neighborhoods have less than 100 listings.
+We currently have 186 neighborhoods - all of these categorical predictors when one-hot encoded will weaken predictive power, so we will only keep neighborhoods with more than 100 listings.

 ```python